martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

-# Some visual tipps to improve system diagrams
+# Visual tips for system diagrams
-An article which describes my personal view on how we can improve the readability of system diagrams.
+An article describing visual tips which make it easier for the audience to understand information contained in system diagrams.

 ## Introduction

-So, before I write about system diagrams and how I design them to make them easy to read for the consumers, I would like to first define what I mean when I write about system diagrams?
+Before we start with the actual tips, let us first define what a system diagram is and what it is good for.

+### Definition: System diagram

-A **system diagram** is a visual communication tool to explain how different IT systems are connected to each other, and which users interact with them.
+A **system diagram** is a visual communication tool to explain how different systems are connected to each other, and which users interact with them.
-Typically, the visual language of such diagrams consists stick figures, boxes which maybe contain other boxes, and connecting arrows which - well - connect the stick figures with the boxes, and the various boxes with each other.
+Typically, the visual language of such diagrams consists of

+* stick figures,
+* boxes,
+* cylinders,
+* clouds,
+* arrows which connect shapes with each other, and
+* text which are place either inside or next to the shapes.

+In addition, certain types of shapes (typically the boxes) can be placed inside other shapes which allows a recursive structure.

+### Example system diagram in two different visual styles

-Below you see an example of such a system diagram:
+Below you see an example of a system diagram:

 ![example system diagram - reduced to the max](diagrams/example-systemdiagram_reduced-to-the-max.png)

-I don't know about you, but I think that this diagram is already quite readable.
+I don't know about you, but I think that this diagram is already quite readable, and the audience should be able to understand
+* with which system the user interacts,
+* which systems store something in the database,
+* which system are somehow connected to which other systems,
+* and what are the boundaries of the different elements.

-Admittedly, it is also not very complicated because it contains only one user, three systems, one database, and in total six connection arrows.
+Admittedly, this diagram is not very complicated because it contains only one user, three systems, one database, and in total six connection arrows.
+With such a simple example, it should not be so important to put much emphasis on the visual style.

+Well, let's see.

-Now, let me show you another diagram which contains the same information.
+Let's have a look on another diagram which contains the exact same information.
-But this time the creator (who was me, by the way) applied some other visual style to the various elements.
+But this time the creator applied a different visual style to the diagram elements.

 ![example system diagram - distracting and even hurting the eye](diagrams/example-systemdiagram_distracting.png)

-In my point-of-view this diagram is much more difficult to read.
+In my point-of-view this diagram is much more difficult to read, and it is more difficult to understand what all the elements are, and how they are related to each other.
-The reason for this is a suboptimal usage of colors, fonts, shapes, and sizes of things in relation to each other.
+The reason for this is a suboptimal usage of colors, fonts, shapes, and sizes and arrangement of elements in relation to each other.

-Maybe you think that I exaggerate here.
+Maybe you think that it was me who has created this second diagram in this difficult-to-read way on purpose, just to make a point, and that I exaggerated quite a bit.
+The answer is: Yes, and no.
+Yes, I created the diagram intentionally like this, to make my point.
-But I don't.
+But no, I did not exaggerate :-)
-I have already seen quite some real world examples in my business life which were not too far away from the example above.
-If you want to see more of such examples please just do an Internet search for the term "system diagram", and check the images your preferred search engine returns.
+If you don't believe me, please do an Internet search for the term "system diagram", and check the images your preferred search engine returns.
-Some of them will be in a clean style, maybe similar to the first example system diagram shown above.
+Some of them will be in a clean style, maybe similar to the first example diagram shown above.
 But also there will be quite some images which are visually closer to the second example diagram.

 Please don't misunderstand me:
-I do not want to finger-point here on others who have created such diagrams.
+**I do not want to finger-point** on others who have created such diagrams.
 Most of us including me are not trained designers who had some education about the use of such visual elements.
-Also, the tools which are out there also not always support a clean way.
+Also, in my opinion, the visual tools out there not always provide a default configuration which would help us with creating simple designs.

-They offer a wide variety of visual elements with some - in my perception - suboptimal default configuration.
+## What is in for you?

+If you agree with me that the second diagram shown in the previous section is somehow suboptimal, and if you also agree that the creator should and could have done better, then we are on the same page.

+I believe in the following rule:

+> *It is better if one person (that is, me, the creator) puts enough effort in the creation than if many persons (the audience) have to all put the effort in understanding the creation.*

-Over the years I have experimented a lot with several tools which can be used to create diagrams, and from that experiments I distilled some general rules I now (try to) apply when I want to create such system diagrams.
+To follow this rule, I have experimented a lot with visual tools which can be used to create system diagrams over the past years.
+From those experiment results I distilled some general tips and tricks I now (try to) apply when I need to create such diagrams.
-Obviously, these rules helped me creating diagrams which I liked because of their clean structure and simplicity.
+These tips helped me creating diagrams which I liked because of their clean structure and simplicity.

-But so far I only had these rules stored in my head.
-With this document I want to change this and get these rules persisted in a written text, accompanied by many visual examples.
+Now, if you invest your precious time in reading this text, you will find the list of all these tips.
+Each tip has the goal to make it easier for the audience to understand the information the system diagram wants to convey.

-I am aware that these rules will most likely not change the world, but maybe you can find some tipps which support you the next time you have to create such diagrams.
+I am aware that these tips will most likely not change the world, but maybe you can take-away something which supports you the next time you have to create such diagrams yourselves.

+Let's get started.

+---
+CONTINUE HERE

+---

 ## About text